IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_snapshot.rst

     (Required for new resource) Git url which will be used to connect to the github account.

+  git_file_path (True, str, None)
+    (Required for new resource) Git file path, this is a path where your configuration file will be written.

   collection_id (True, str, None)
     (Required for new resource) Collection id.

-  git_branch (True, str, None)
-    (Required for new resource) Branch name to which you need to write or update the configuration.

   id (False, str, None)